M.L.B.’s Lockout: What Is It? How Does It Work? What’s Next?

 What exactlyisa lockout?

-The procedure for a lockout is relatively straightforward: owners halt all baseball activities and have the authority to physically bar players from their facilities.
-When it comes to business during this time of year, the only things that are going on are contract negotiations and players working out, so by suspending all of that activity, the NHL hopes to put pressure on the players’ union to expedite CBA negotiations.
+The procedure for a lockout is quite straightforward: owners suspend all baseball activity and have the authority to physically exclude players from their facilities.
+When it comes to business during this time of year, the only things that are going on are contract talks and players working out, so by suspending all of that activity, the NHL hopes to put pressure on the players’ union to expedite CBA discussions.

 What owners want